EXPLORE TAYLORS FALLS, MN & ST. CROIX FALLS, WI

 Expand your outdoor time by adding a picnic to your adventure!
 Our local dining establishments have risen to the challenge of providing excellent curbside and to-go service, and we have plenty of parks and outdoor space in our area for you to dine al fresco.
 Or, inquire about patio options at the restaurants!
 Many area businesses are expanding, remodeling, and heating their outdoor spaces in an effort to provide patrons with fresh-air seating.

-With continued limitations expected for indoor spaces, this will be the year to commit to playing in the snow!
+It’s time to start planning to play in the snow!
 We have two ski resorts, fat biking trails, XC ski, and snowshoe trails, ice skating, ice fishing, snowmobiling, and more.
 Click through to this newly expanded SNOW section on our website, and then bundle up for your upcoming winter outdoor adventures!

 This article was written by Linda Shober and produced by Linda Shober Marketing + Design, a marketing firm located in the St. Croix Valley specializing in providing content, strategy, management, design, and creative for digital and traditional marketing projects.